cph-cachet/carp_studies_app/README.md

 * `protocol.json` and `consent.json` files goes to `carp/resources`
 * language file goes to `carp/lang`
 * message files goes to `carp/messages`

+> **Note:** Since the app buffers the protocol locally on the phone, you need to delete the app and its data on the phone when changing or updating the protocol.

 ### CAWS Deployment